katherinelynne/Python-Portfolio/README.md

-# Project 2: Marketing Promotions
+# Project 2: Marketing Analytics- What Drives Ad Performance?

 ## What is the purpose of this project?
+The purpose of this project is to see what drives Ad performace.

+## Where did the dataset come from?

+### Recommended Analysis from Maven Analytics:
 A fast-food chain is undecided between 3 possible marketing campaigns for promoting a new item to their menu.
 To determine which promotion was most effective, utilized python comparing the 3 different promotions in an A/B Test.

-## Where did the dataset come from?

-### Recommended Analysis from Maven Analytics: